logo

 Abstract

-The rate of sea level rise (SLR) along the Southeast Coast of the U.S. increased significantly after 2010.
-This study uses observations and climate models to show that this rapid increase is due to multidecadal buoyancy-driven Atlantic meridional overturning circulation (AMOC) variations and heat transport convergence from wind-driven ocean circulation changes.
-An initialized decadal prediction system can provide skillful regional SLR predictions induced by AMOC variations 5 years in advance, while wind-driven sea level variations are predictable 2 years in advance.
-The rate of coastal SLR and its associated flooding risk are potentially predictable on multiyear timescales.
+The rate of sea level rise (SLR) along the U.S. Southeast Coast (USSEC) increased markedly after 2010.
+While anthropogenic forcing accelerates global mean SLR, regional rates are strongly influenced by internal variability.
+Using observations and climate models, the study shows that the rapid post-2010 increase along the USSEC is partly driven by multidecadal, buoyancy-driven Atlantic Meridional Overturning Circulation (AMOC) variations together with heat transport convergence arising from wind-driven circulation changes.
+An initialized decadal prediction system provides skillful regional SLR predictions associated with AMOC variations up to 5 years in advance, while wind-driven sea level variations are predictable up to 2 years ahead.
+These results suggest the rate of coastal SLR and associated flooding risk along the USSEC are potentially predictable on multiyear timescales.

 Publisher